Quantum Dissipation at Conical Intersections of Quasienergies: Abstract

 \section{Abstract}

-We introduce the notion of conical intersections to Floquet theory and work out consequences of the underlying spatio-temporal symmetries for a driven two-level system coupled to an ohmic heat bath.
-We find that on manifolds with constant quasienergy splitting, the mean energies of the Floquet states vary significantly.
-The stationary populations behave in the same way, which emphasizes the importance of the mean energies for dissipation.
-Owing to symmetries, the stationary state may be fully mixed even at zero temperature.
-In the limit of large driving frequency, such full mixture is found in the whole vicinity of the intersection.
+We investigate the properties of Floquet states in the vicinity of a conical intersection of quasienergies and work out the consequences of the underlying spatio-temporal symmetries for a driven two-level system coupled to an ohmic heat bath.
+We find that on manifolds with constant quasienergy splitting, the mean energies of the Floquet states are continuously interchanged.
+In the presence of dissipation, the parameter dependence of the stationary populations generally resembles that of the mean energies.
+In turn, the mean energies are an indicator for the qualitative behavior of the density operator in the long-time limit.
+A further consequence of the symmetries is that for specific driving parameters, the stationary state may be fully mixed even at arbitrarily low temperatures.
+For large driving frequencies, such states with maximal entropy are found in the whole vicinity of the intersection, which can be explained by a chirality emerging in this limit.
+Analytical results beyond a high-frequency approximation are illustrated by numerical data.